asmailada/append-flag/README.md

 ### Introduction

- It is a tool for ninja build system that modified *.ninja files.
- Allow user to add any cflags for specific source file.
+ It is a tool for ninja build system that modified *.ninja files.Allow user to add any cflags for specific source file, using python.

- Using python.
+### Running Ninja-Modifier

-First, you need a json file to indicate the relation between target source files and a  set of cflags as below:
+1. First, you need a json file to indicate the relation between target source files and a  set of cflags as below:

 ```sh
 test.json